Team-NiMO/NiMo-ExternalMechanisms/README.md

 `rosservice call control_pumps /command`

-For example: 'rosservice call control_pumps /pump1' will actuate the first pump.
+For example: `rosservice call control_pumps /pump1` will actuate the first pump.

 This service call returns success:True once the pumps are actuated without any error